 - Polycystic ovarian syndrome

-It is still unclear why many of these factors create an increased risk for Type 2 Diabetes.
-However, if you experience any of these risk factors, it is recommended that you undergo yearly screenings for the disease.
+It is still unclear why many of these factors create an increased risk for type 2 diabetes.
+However, if you experience any of these signs or symptoms, it is recommended you undergo yearly screenings by your health care provider.

-05-15-2015 – “The U.S. Food and Drug Administration (FDA) is warning that the type 2 diabetes medicines canagliflozin, dapagliflozin, and empagliflozin may lead to ketoacidosis, a serious condition where the body produces high levels of blood acids called ketones that may require hospitalization.
+May 15, 2015: “The U.S. Food and Drug Administration is warning that the type 2 diabetes medicines canagliflozin, dapagliflozin, and empagliflozin may lead to ketoacidosis, a serious condition where the body produces high levels of blood acids called ketones that may require hospitalization.
 We are continuing to investigate this safety issue and will determine whether changes are needed in the prescribing information for this class of drugs, called sodium-glucose cotransporter-2 (SGLT2) inhibitors.”

 May 16, 2017: “Based on new data from two large clinical trials, the U.S. Food and Drug Administration (FDA) has concluded that the type 2 diabetes medicine canagliflozin (Invokana, Invokamet, Invokamet XR) causes an increased risk of leg and foot amputations.
 We are requiring new warnings, including our most prominent Boxed Warning, to be added to the canagliflozin drug labels to describe this risk.”

 Both warnings included directions for patients and doctors who chose to continue their type 2 diabetes treatment with Invokamet.
 Despite these warnings that outline large increases in risk for developing both conditions, Janssen has yet to pull Invokamet from the market.
 Those injured by the drug have vowed to pursue the manufacturer in courts of law.